abdnh/ankiscripts/README.md

 ### [vendor.py](src/ankiscripts/vendor.py)

 This installs libraries in requirements/bundle.txt (if found) to src/vendor.
+It has experimental support for handling dependencies with C modules by downloading platform-specific wheels and copying library files to the vendor folder.

 ### [update_deps.py](src/ankiscripts/update_deps.py)